NanotechPikachu/aoi.jikan/README.md

 aoijikan.setup({
   client: client, // or bot as per your config
   errorsType: "message", // or "console"
-  version: "v1" //the latest and only
+  version: "v1", //the latest and only
+  token: "WAIFU API token" //its completely optional incase you wanna access the API's commands.
 });
 ```